-You can use the lp command to print the output from other commands.
+You can use the Ip command to print the output from other commands.
 For example, to print a list of all the files in the current directory, enter:

-1s -la | 1p
+1s -1a | 1p

-Paginate S/390 line data and print with a header on each page
+Paginate line data and print with a header on each page

-If your system administrator has specified the LPD compatibility filter (lpd_compat.so) for the printer in the Printer Inventory, you can specify filter options that are equivalent to the FILTER, WIDTH, and LINECOUNT options of the OS/390 Communications Server (TCP/IP) LPR command.
-The LPD compatibility filter can be used with text and S/390 line data when you print on an AFP printer or a JES line printer.
-For a description of the options that the LPD compatibility filter supports, see "filter-options" on page 89.
+If your system administrator has specified the LPD compatibility filter (Ipd compat.so) for the printer in the Printer Inventory, you can specify filter options that are equivalent to the FILTER, WIDTH, and LINECOUNT options of the z/OS Communications Server (TCP/IP) LPR command.
+The LPD compatibility filter can be used with text and line data when you print on an AFP printer or a JES line printer.
+For a description of the options that the LPD compatibility filter supports, see "filter-options" on page 87.

-To print data set mydata, which contains S/390 line data, on the AFP printer afpprinter, with a header on each page, a maximum width of 80 characters, and a maximum length of 60 lines, enter the command:
+To print data set mydata, which contains line data, on the AFP printer afpprinter, with a header on each page, a maximum width of 80 characters, and a maximum length of 60 lines, enter the command: